wd7512/GDSC-solution-challenge/README.md

 Goal 3: Good health and Wellbeing
 Goal 10: Reduced Inequalities

+### Minimum viable product (MVP)
+To create a web and mobile application that allows the user to add symptoms of basic body parts and generate a PDF of the symptoms they have.

 ## Feedback / Testing / Iteration
 ### User Feedback
+1. Improve initial page -
-1. The user had no indicator that a symptom had been selected
+2. The user had no indicator that a symptom had been selected
-2. Each image is a button that does nothing when pressed.
+3. Each image is a button that does nothing when pressed.
 Instead you have to press the "+" button to add a symptom but this does not feel intuitive.

 ## Architecutre & Technologies
 Design: Draw.io